eye-division/susanmoxley/_posts/2018-06-09-emotional-health--mental-wellbeing-series-supporting-the-supporters-of-vulnerable-children-a-view-through-the-kaleidoscope.md

 In the past decade, I have become acutely aware through my professional work and the community circles I move in, of the toll it takes those adults (any adult) supporting vulnerable children directly.

-The toll it takes on a vulnerable child, trying to live & learn in our schools and in our communities, whilst plotting a course through their own emotional turmoil, is immense, regardless of eventual outcomes and, how well those adults do their jobs.&nbsp;
+That's partly because the toll it takes on a vulnerable child, just trying to live & learn in our schools and in our communities, whilst plotting a course through their own emotional turmoil, is immense.
+That's regardless of self-efficacy, graft, quality of professional input, eventual resilience and outcomes.

-> **And if it is immense for the child, it's going to be immense for the adult.**
+> **It's because, if it is immense for the child, it's immense for the adult.**

 The vast majority of parents, whether Corporate or not, want to meet these challenges in full, selflessly, with gusto & dedication and be an effective agent for that child's own life ambitions.